turingschool/career-development-curriculum-site/module_one/index.md

 * Creation of a career vision

 ### Module 1 Outcomes
-At the end of Module 1, students will have a working vision statement for their career.
+At the end of Module 1, students should have:

+- [ ] A working career vision statement
+- [ ] A completed Mod 1 career journal

+These two items must be completed in order for the student to have successfully completed their career development for the module.
 In Module 2, they will build on this to create a professional story, professional brand, and working job search strategy.

 ### Weekly Topics